 - Deakin, Phyllis A. (1996).
 The History of the International Federation of Business and Professional Women, Volume 1, 1930-1968.
 Published by International Federation of Business and Professional Women, London, UK.
 ISBN 0-9562-6041-5.

 - With Enthusiasm and Faith: History of the Canadian Federation of Business and Professional Women's Clubs, 1930-1983.
 Book I compiled by Elizabeth (Bess) Forbes, 1974.
-Book II complied by Nazla L. Dane, 1983.
+Book II compiled by Nazla L. Dane, 1983.

 - Perry, Sylvia G. and Livia M. Ricci (1999).
 Esther W. Hymer: A Bus to 42nd Street.
 Published by BPW International, London, England.
 No ISBN number.

 - Perry, Sylvia G. (2006).
 Empowering Women Worldwide: The History of Project Five-O. Published by Project Five-O. ISBN 978-974-7086-67-6.

 - Taylor, Margaret Allen and John Claridge Taylor (1996).
 The History of the International Federation of Business and Professional Women, Volume 2, 1968-1995.
 Published by International Federation of Business and Professional Women, London, UK.
 ISBN ISBN 0-9526-6042-3.